skip to main content

 UK musicians should be able to make a living touring in Europe

-Speaking in support of the motion, moved by Prospect, MU General Secretary Naomi Pohl said: “We ran a recent survey of musicians who used to work regularly in Europe.
+Speaking in support of the motion, moved by Prospect, MU General Secretary Naomi Pohl said: “We recently ran a survey of musicians who used to work regularly in Europe.
 72% of them had their income decline from working in the EU and 75% of them said that bookings have also decreased as a result of Brexit.

 “This is about renegotiating an agreement to get a better deal for workers, to get better pay for workers and better conditions for workers, which is obviously a fundamental principle of the trade union movement...
 It's about trying to get a better deal that will enable our members to make a living touring in Europe once again.”